 I hiked Jail Rock on a visit to Nebraska hosted by the Nebraska Tourism Commission.
 This part of the trip was with Gering Convention and Visitors Bureau and Scotts Bluff County Area Visitors Bureau.
 Many thanks to all of my hosts for an incredible week of adventures!

-About the Photo: The photo above is of Courthouse Rock, taken from the top of Jail Rock, near Bridgeport, Nebraska.
+About the Photo: The photo above is of Courthouse Rock, taken from the top of Jail Rock, near Bridgeport, Nebraska, USA.